 Short term motor insurance policies can be an excellent way for drivers to get insured without needing the full 12 month cover that typically comes with insuring a vehicle.
-There can be many reasons for wanting temporary insurance, for example, giving your family weekend access to your car, borrowing a friend’s car or picking up a new car that has been purchased and is ready to be picked up.
+There can be many reasons for needing to insure a car for one day, for example, giving your family weekend access to your car, borrowing a friend’s car or picking up a new car that has been purchased and is ready to be picked up.

 Furthermore, applying for a short term policy can be a cost effective and instant way of getting car insurance without adding risk to an existing policy.
 For example, no claims bonuses could be protected just by taking out a separate, short term policy.